Hedius/GroupAssigner/readme.md

 You may need to Sync the Icons about 3-4 Times to get all the Icons from the TeamSpeak Server This Project uses the TeamSpeak3 PHP Framework from PlanetTeamspeak!
+Please add the WebServer to your Server Query Whitelist!